id0-labs/hubitat-dashboard/README.md

 - Copy and paste the contents of .json into Options > Advanced > Layout then 'Save JSON'.
 - Copy and paste the contents of .css into Options > Advanced > CSS then 'Save CSS'.

+### Fonts and Background Images

+To truly have everything under one roof, you'll need to host the /assets folder locally and update your css and json to reflect the local url of those files.
+Font references are at the start of the CSS file, and background image is at the end of the JSON.

 ## Changelog

 - *smartly*